Leigh Ann Brown: WPS, 2009–2011

 Brown was selected by FC Gold Pride during the sixth round (40th overall) of the 2009 WPS Draft for the inaugural season of the WPS.
 She scored her only goal of her WPS tenure on May 3, 2009 in a 1–0 home win versus Sky Blue FC.
 At the end of the season, Brown was deemed surplus to requirements by Albertin Montoya and was subsequently chosen by Atlanta Beat as the first overall choice in the 2009 WPS Expansion Draft.

 Brown signed with the Atlanta Beat after being selected first overall in the 2009 WPS Expansion Draft in preparation for the 2010 season.
 She made 24 appearances for the Beat with 21 starts playing for a total of 1,972 minutes.

 In 2011, Brown played for the Philadelphia Independence.
 She started in all 19 of her appearances and played a total of 1,740 minutes.
 She re-signed with the Independence for the 2012 season; however the WPS suspended operations before the season began.

 NWSL: FC Kansas City, 2013–2015

 In February 2013, Brown signed with FC Kansas City for the inaugural season of the NWSL.
 During the team's first defeat in regular season play, Brown provided the assist on Kansas City's lone goal against the Western New York Flash.
+She came third in voting for NWSL Defender of the Year behind Becky Sauerbrunn and Christie Rampone in the 2013 season.

 She retired at the end of the 2015 season.